Alatna, Alaska, US

 There are some more challenging sections upstream of the confluence of Arrigetch Creek including a short stretch of class III above Ram Creek that you can portage.
 The pace of the river mellows considerably once you reach Arrigetch Creek which is one popular option as a starting point for river trips.
 The river valley provides excellent opportunities for hiking and camping.
 Just be aware of the fact that the river can rise quickly.

 Take a commerical flight from Fairbanks to Bettles and then arrange a bush plane for a flight into the park.
 You will also need to arrange a pick-up.
-Lat/long are very approximate as is the mileage.
-The listed put-in coordinates are an arbitrary part at Gates of the Arctic National Park; the takeout coordinates are at the Koyukuk River.
+The listed put-in coordinates are a lake at the headwaters of the river in Gates of the Arctic National Park.
+The takeout coordinates are at the town of Allakaket on the Koyukuk River just downstream of the Alatna confluence.